 Medical kit might seem unnecessary to some of you, but our advice would be to always bring some basic items.
 You don’t need to go too far, but band-aids and antibiotics are recommended.

 As far as toiletries go, you can bring your shampoo and shower gel, but pack them in smaller bottles.
 A toothpaste, deodorant and a comb should be enough to round it up.
 OK, you can bring your favorite perfume as well, if it’s a complete necessity to you.
+Also keep in mind that any toiletries that you take have to comply with the TSA's rules.

 - If You Are A Blogger Or Simply Love Technology